Zhiyuan-Amos/design-report/report.md

 1. Signed with HMAC algorithm to prevent data tampering, thus preserving integrity
 2. Sent via HTTPS to ensure confidentiality of the data in the token

+In addition, using HTTPS as our only mode of transfer across channels will prevent any potential leaks from HTML5 Web Storage during transfers.
+It also serves as a more efficient method to ensure traffic is encrypted instead of having to deploy encryption algorithms when transferring over unsecured HTTP routes.

 We will also be protecting our system by:
 1. Using HTTPS to ensure confidentiality in data transfer between the Client & the Server.
 1. Disallowing executables to be uploaded into the database.